Stuycs-K/finalproject-09-kamrowski-victor-chao-jason/README.md

 ### Project Description:

-This project is a program replicating the MD5 hashing algorithm.
+This project is a program replicating the MD5 hashing algorithm (up to inputs with 55 characters).
 There will be files containing the significant individual operations within the algorithm, and a Main file that compiles it all together to do the hash in one go.

 ### Instructions: